NuID/deps/README.md

 and to push to: `https://github.com/repo1/lib<1,2,...>`.

-Correct...the `:deps/repositories` key basically just allows for the exploitation of naming conventions.
+Correct—the `:deps/repositories` key basically just allows for the exploitation of naming conventions.

 There are some other usage patterns as well, e.g. using `git@github.com` as the `:git/root` to push to (potentially private) repositories using `ssh`, and specifying a "deps/repository" within a single git repository by using `:git/url` instead of `:git/root`.